-COMM 410 (3-3-0) Mass Media Internship I: A course providing students with opportunities for combining theory and practice by their arranging, outlining, and engaging in a program of practical experiences under the joint supervision of a communications organization or agency and the course instructor.
+COMM 410 (3-3-0) Mass Media Internship: A course providing students with opportunities for combining theory and practice by their arranging, outlining, and engaging in a program of practical experiences under the joint supervision of a communications organization or agency, and the course instructor.
+This course is repeatable for up to six hours of course credit.